Swimming Vacation – Loreto National Marine Park

 Fully guided tour with comprehensive safety escort (boats and kayaks, swimming guides, local boat pilots), open water swim stroke analysis, national park fees, 6 nights accommodation, all breakfasts, all lunches on the boat.
 Each guest receives a silicone swimming cap.
 Should you require other swimming gear please bring it with you.

 Travel to and from the start of the tour, evening meals and gratuities.
-Optional hotel single room supplement of $240 USD.
+Optional hotel single room supplement from $240 USD.

 Col. Obrera, Loreto, BCS.
 CP.
 23880, Mexico